TIBCOSoftware/snappydata/docs/programming_guide.md

 ```

 #### String / Char / Varchar Datatypes
-SnappyData supports Char and Varchar datatypes in addition to Spark's String data type.
-For performance reasons, it is recommended that you use Char / Varchar type, if your column data fits in maximum Char / Varchar column size (32768).
-For larger data, String type can be used as it stores data in Clob format internally.
+SnappyData supports Char and Varchar datatypes in addition to Spark's String datatype.
+For performance reasons, it is recommended that you use either Char or Varchar type, if your column data fits in maximum Char size (254) or Varchar size (32768), respectively.
+For larger column data size, String type should be used as we store its data in Clob format internally.

-Create a table that uses Char/Varchar using SQL:
+Create a table with columns of Char and Varchar datatype using SQL:
 ```Scala
 CREATE TABLE tableName (Col1 char(25), Col2 varchar(100)) using row;
 ```

-Create a table that uses Char/Varchar using API:
+Create a table with columns of Char and Varchar datatype using API:

 ```Scala
     import org.apache.spark.sql.collection.Utils